marcusandre/dotfiles/Readme.md

 ##### --golang

   If you are a Golang fanboy, you can easily install the language and setup it's environment.
-Everything should work now.
+Everything will work automatically.

 ## License